Added to Saved items

 The outlook (prognosis) for pressure sores is usually good if they are treated before they reach an advanced stage and before any complications develop.

 The outcome can be much worse for advanced stages of pressure sores that aren't treated early enough.
-The outcome will also depend on where the pressure sore is on your body, your general well-being and how well you respond to the treatments.
+The outcome will also depend on where the pressure sore is on the body, their general well-being and how well they respond to the treatments.

-If you have a pressure sore, you're more likely to develop another pressure sore in the future.
+If someone has a pressure sore, they're more likely to develop another pressure sore in the future.

 Further reading and references